ALTERNATIVE ART SCHOOLS & PEER-SUPPORT NETWORKS

 Reardon, John and David Mollin (2009).
 Ch-ch-ch-changes: artists talk about teaching, London: Ridinghouse.

-A guide for artists, teachers and students, this volume of interviews focuses on artists teaching in Europe, bringing to light their endeavours to survive within the world of art education.
-The interviews provide insight into the world of teaching, as well as the character of the artist-teacher.
-Offering a wide range of perspectives on the frequently contentious and widely discussed teaching of art, the teachers share their experiences and the rewards of their dual-roles.
-The artists have been selected from a variety of institutions including Central St Martins, London; Glasgow School of Art, Glasgow; Städelschule Frankfurt, Frankfurt; and Kunstakademie Münster, Münster.
-Brought together here, each artist represents a different approach to teaching.
+A guide for artists, teachers and students, this volume of interviews focuses on artists teaching in Europe, bringing to light their endeavours to survive within art education.
+The interviews provide insight into teaching and the artist-teacher.
+Offering a wide range of perspectives on the teaching of art, teachers share different approaches to teaching and the rewards of their dual-roles.
+The artists have been selected from institutions including Central St Martins, Glasgow School of Art, Städelschule Frankfurt, Kunstakademie Münster.

 Rowles, Sarah (2013).
 Art Crits: 20 Questions.
 A Pocket Guide.
 London: Q-Art.